jdi-docs/jdi-light/source/includes/_tutorial.md

 3. **Composite elements** are typified Page Objects.
 This is WebPage, Form, Section and just simple class with list of UI Elements or sub-sections<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#composite-elements">Documentation</a>_<br/>

+Let's look on example: Contact Form on <a href="https://jdi-testing.github.io/jdi-light/contacts.html" target="_blank">Contacts page</a> <br/>
+This Form opposite to Login Form has more different UI elemnts.
+Let's describe it.<br/>

 ```java
 public class ContactForm extends Form<ContactInfo> {
     @UI("#passport") Checkbox passport;